Beautiful Signs for a Better Planet

 Dioxins are another toxic substance inseparable from vinyl’s cycle from cradle to grave.
 Dioxins, mainly by-products of industrial processes, can be emitted from natural processes such as volcanic eruptions and forest fires.⁶ Pound for pound, vinyl is by far the greatest producer of manmade dioxins.

-Although the industry claims that dioxin release is not a major concern with vinyl, the truth is that their history of releasing vinyl into the atmosphere cannot be erased.
+Although the industry claims that dioxin release is not a major concern, the truth is that their history of releasing vinyl into the atmosphere cannot be erased.
 PVC production today has set limits on dioxins released, but the historic leaching of dioxins has made everyone today come into contact with this toxic chemical.

 For example, the increasing number of wildfires in California and other areas of the western USA has raised concerns about the ability of PVC water pipes to withstand high temperatures.
 A recent study confirmed these fears, finding that thermally degraded PVC released close to 100 compounds.
 The emissions testing identified four known IARC Group 1 human carcinogens (vinyl chloride, formaldehyde, 1,3-butadiene, and benzene), three Group 2A probable carcinogens, four Group 2B possible carcinogens.⁵ Clearly, these facts should make us all question the widespread use of PVC pipes and consider alternatives.